Powered by Google translate

 The additional harmonic current not only flows within the power supply itself, but in all of the distribution cables, transformers and switch gear associated with the power supply and will thus cause additional loss.

-There is an increasing awareness of the need to limit the level of harmonics that equipment can produce.
+High harmonic content can affect power quality and efficiency and there is an increasing awareness of the need to limit the level of harmonics that equipment can produce.
 Controls exist in many territories to provide mandatory limits on the level of harmonic current permitted for certain types of load.

 Such regulatory controls are becoming more widespread with the use of internationally recognized standards such as IEC555, soon to be replaced with IEC1000-3.